-Google Cloud Platform services are available in locations across North America, South America, Europe, Asia, and Australia.
+Google Cloud services are available in locations across North America, South America, Europe, Asia, and Australia.
 These locations are divided into regions and zones.
-You can choose where to locate your applications to meet your latency, availability and durability requirements.
+You can choose where to locate your applications to meet your latency, availability, and durability requirements.

 Regions and zones

 Regions are independent geographic areas that consist of zones.
-Locations within regions tend to have round-trip network latencies of under 5ms on the 95th percentile.
+Locations within regions tend to have round-trip network latencies of under <1ms on the 95th percentile.

-A zone is a deployment area for Cloud Platform resources within a region.
+A zone is a deployment area for Google Cloud resources within a region.
 Zones should be considered a single failure domain within a region.
-In order to deploy fault-tolerant applications with high availability, you should deploy your applications across multiple zones in a region to help protect against unexpected failures.
+To deploy fault-tolerant applications with high availability and help protect against unexpected failures, deploy your applications across multiple zones in a region.

-For more information on the specific resources available within each location option, see our Global Data Center Locations.
+For more information about the specific resources available within each location option, see our Cloud locations.

-The Cloud Platform's services and resources can be zonal, regional, or managed by Google across multiple regions.
-For more information on what these options mean for your data, see geographic management of data.
+Google Cloud's services and resources can be zonal, regional, or managed by Google across multiple regions.
+For more information about what these options mean for your data, see geographic management of data.

 Zonal resources operate within a single zone.
-If a zone becomes unavailable all of the zonal resources in that zone are unavailable until service is restored.
-An example of a zonal resource is a Google Compute Engine instance that resides within a specific zone.
+If a zone becomes unavailable, all of the zonal resources in that zone are unavailable until service is restored.
+An example of a zonal resource is a Compute Engine Virtual Machine (VM) instance that resides within a specific zone.

-Regional resources are resources that are redundantly deployed across all the zones within a region, for example App Engine applications.
+Regional resources are resources that are redundantly deployed across all the zones within a region, for example App Engine applications, or regional managed instance groups.
 This gives them higher availability relative to zonal resources.

-A few Cloud Platform services are managed by Google to be redundant and distributed within and across regions.
+A few Google Cloud services are managed by Google to be redundant and distributed within and across regions.
 These services optimize availability, performance, and resource efficiency.
-As a result, these services require a trade off on either latency or the consistency model.
+As a result, these services require a trade-off between either latency or the consistency model.
 These trade-offs are documented on a product specific basis.

-The data associated with multi-regional resources is not tied to a specific region and can be moved between regions and regions can be added and removed from a region group.
-For example, buckets in the European Union location for Google Cloud Storage keep data at-rest inside the European Union, but at-rest data can be stored in or moved to any Cloud Storage region within the European Union (subject to terms of service and service specific terms).
+The data associated with multiregional resources is not tied to a specific region and can be moved between regions.
+Regions can be added and removed from a region group.
+For example, buckets in the European Union location for Cloud Storage keep data at-rest inside the European Union, but at-rest data can be stored in or moved to any Cloud Storage region within the European Union (subject to terms of service and service specific terms).

 Geographic management of data

-Data locality for Cloud Platform services is governed by the terms of service, including service specific terms.
-Google understands each customer might have unique security and compliance needs.
-The Cloud Platform sales team can help you work towards meeting your requirements.
+Data locality for Google Cloud services is governed by the terms of service, including service specific terms.
+Google understands that each customer might have unique security and compliance needs.
+The Google Cloud sales team can help you work toward meeting your requirements.

-When using regional or zonal storage resources, it is highly recommended that you replicate data to another region or snapshot it to a multi-regional storage resources for disaster recovery purposes.
+When using regional or zonal storage resources, we highly recommended that you replicate data to another region or snapshot it to a multiregional storage resource for disaster recovery purposes.